wakeupthecat/gastona/README.md

 The App for Android is available at the Google market for aproximately 1 Euro which represents a support for the project.
 It is also available as apk to be installed manually.

-You can found binaries, more or less up to date, for both desktop and android at
+Binaries for both desktop and android can be found at
 <a href="https://sourceforge.net/projects/gastona/files/Gastona%20v1.10/">sourceforge.net/projects/gastona/</a>.

 ## Small demo

-Probably the best introduction before even a tutorial and start learnig rules is to see a quick demo to have the feeling of how the things are done and what you can get from this language.
+Probably the best introduction even before a tutorial and start learnig rules is to see a quick demo to have the feeling of how the things are done and what you can get from this language.

 ### The problem